 We used to send the kids to the local YMCA for most of the weeks.
 That was similar to the camp I had growing up.
 Play sports, do arts and crafts, go on hikes, and have a little swim time.
 The price for the YMCA is reasonable and they have long hours which is good for me.
 Unfortunately, the kids hate the YMCA camp.
 The camp counselor takes away anything fun if one kid misbehaves.
 Their groups are big (that’s how they keep the price reasonable), so there’s always one kid that spoils it for the whole group.

 This is the first year that we skipped YMCA or a general, old-fashioned camp.
 Instead, the kids have picked the camps they enjoyed the most over the last few years.
 Unfortunately, those happen to be the most expensive camps.
+This is one of those cases where Kids Ain’t Cheap.
 The good news is that there’s a lot of enrichment.

 Kid 1: Nine-Year-Old